College of Osteopathic Medicine of the Pacific, Northwest: Campus

 The campus is located across the street from Samaritan Health Services' Lebanon Community Hospital.
-The College of Osteopathic Medicine of the Pacific previously provided students for residencies at the hospital before the new branch campus opened.
+The College of Osteopathic Medicine of the Pacific previously provided students with residencies at the hospital before the new branch campus opened.
 COMP Northwest's campus shares lectures from the home campus in Pomona, California.
 Lectures are streamed in both directions, with most of the lectures coming from the Pomona campus.
 The campus has a single two-story building leased from Samaritan Health Services, with an option to buy the building and construct additional buildings at the location.